 (Cloud Essentials can also do the heavy lifting for you, so you can skip the data-wrangling challenges and dive straight into the insights.
 Find out more.)

-Challenges migrating from another platform to Power BI
+Challenges migrating from another BI platform to Power BI

-Swapping from a third-party BI and Visual Analytics platform to Power BI has challenges as well – it’s not always as simple as flipping a switch and enjoying the cost savings.
+Moving from a third-party BI (such as Oracle BI and Qlik) to Microsoft Power BI has challenges as well – it’s not always as simple as flipping a switch and enjoying the cost savings.
 Change management is important, particularly if your current solution is deeply entrenched in your processes and environment.